NicolasDuciaume/Risk/README.md

 # Usage of Custom games

-To play a custom game you must enter the file path of where the json or xml file is stored thus in my case the file is called RiskMile4 thus the path entered would be /RiskMile4/AmongUs.json
+To play a custom game you must enter the file path of where the json or xml file is stored thus you would enter ./AmongUs.json

 # Possible issue: